 Birthday party invitations to a select small group of children should not be distributed at school.
-Sensitivity to other children's feelings contributes to a healthy social development for your child and others.
+Sensitivity to other children's feelings contributes to a healthy social development for your child.
+Children often appreciate very simple ideas, which celebrate their birthdays in school.